telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/api-reference/reportviewer/events/viewertooltipopening(e,-args).md

 ---
 title: viewerToolTipOpening(e, args)
-page_title: viewerToolTipOpening(e, args)
+page_title: The viewerToolTipOpening(e, args) Event of the HTML5 Report Viewer explained
-description: viewerToolTipOpening(e, args)
+description: "Learn more about the viewerToolTipOpening(e, args) Event of the Telerik Reporting HTML5 Report Viewer and how to use it to customize the viewer's behavior."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/api-reference/reportviewer/events/viewertooltipopening(e,-args)
-tags: viewertooltipopening(e,,args)
+tags: viewertooltipopening,args
 published: True
 position: 15
 previous_url: /html5-report-viewer-reportviewer-events-viewertooltipopening
 ---

 <style>
 table th:first-of-type {
 	width: 15%;